learn-co-curriculum/dsc-PEP8/README.md

 ## PEP8 Introductory Notes

 Remember that the guidelines in PEP8 are just that: guidelines.
-There main goal is to make code more readable.
+The main goal is to make code more readable.
 Often, projects may have their own style guidelines which should take precedence.
 Most important of all is consistency.
 Be consistent with how you format your code and stick to it.
 With that, here's an overview of some of the most important guidelines from the PEP8 document to start familiarizing yourself with.

 ## Indentation

-1. When identing, use 4 spaces instead of a tab.
+1. When indenting, use 4 spaces instead of a tab.
     1. Note that Python 3 disallows mixing the use of tabs and spaces for indentation.
 At some point you'll encounter this error: be on the lookout!
-2. Vertically allign continuation lines of code.
+2. Vertically align continuation lines of code.
     1. This gets used for long functions, lists or conditionals

-Here's some examples!
+Here are some examples!

 ### Good Indentation: